 Event: Texas Water Symposium in Fredericksburg

-The first Texas Water Symposium of 2014, featuring a conversation between Hill Country landowners and water experts about the the Pedernales River, will be held in Fredericksburg on March 20.
+The 8th Annual Texas Water Symposium featuring regional water experts discussing the state’s water planning process and the need for public participation will be held in Fredericksburg on June 18.

 Quality journalism doesn't come free